 Make the meatballs

-In a large bowl, combine the shallots and mushroom-herb blend.
-Add the meat, season generously with salt and pepper, and mix until just combined.
+In a large bowl, combine the scallions and mushroom-herb blend.
+Add your protein, season generously with salt and pepper, and mix until just combined.
 Using wet hands, form the mixture into 1-inch meatballs.

 Cook the meatballs and mushroom ragù

 - Finely chop, press, or grate enough garlic to measure 1 teaspoon [2 tsp].

 - Remove the mushrooms, reserving ⅓ cup [⅔ cup] soaking liquid.
 Discard the stems and thinly slice the mushroom caps.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the meatballs and cook, turning occasionally, until lightly browned but not yet cooked through, 2 to 3 minutes.

 Stir in the garlic and cook until fragrant, about 30 seconds.
 Add the mushrooms and pour in the reserved mushroom soaking liquid, stopping when you reach the grit.
 Add the tomatoes and vegetable broth and season with salt and pepper.
 Bring to a boil, then reduce to a simmer and cook, stirring occasionally, until the meatballs are cooked through and the ragù has thickened slightly, 5 to 7 minutes.
 Remove from the heat and season to taste with salt and pepper.
 Meanwhile, prepare the cabbage.

 - Cut away any core from the cabbage; thinly slice the cabbage.